Renesas-SST/rz-utils/universal-scripts/host/tools/uload_bootloader/README.md

 python3 uload_bootloader_flash.py --serial_port /dev/ttyUSB0 --serial_port_baud 9600
 ```

 **4. Power on the board.
-It will start to load bootloader images from uboot into QSPI flash**
+It will start to load bootloader images from uboot into QSPI/xSPI flash**

 Wait for the script running automatically, and no input or operation is required during this period.
-After completing the process, you can set RZ board to boot from QSPI as your needs.
+After completing the process, you can set RZ board to boot from QSPI/xSPI as your needs.